 - Contributions to social and community well-being, conservation of biodiversity, and improvements to soil, air, and water quality should be encouraged.

 - Activities that increase global food insecurity should be discouraged.

 Activities that generate multiple environmental benefits that can be clearly identified should potentially qualify for multiple credits or incentives.

 - Where multiple benefits are positive and additional, efforts to separately quantify, verify and value them should be encouraged.

-- Multiple benefits should be tracked in a standardized accounting system that provides integrity to the programs and activities by preventing multiple payments for the same environmental benefit.
+- Multiple benefits should be tracked in a standardized accounting system that provides integrity to the programs and facilitates coordination of multiple funding sources for different environmental benefits.